-Can the Problems Associated with Short Frenulum Get Better By Themselves?
+Can the Problems Associated With A Short Frenulum Get Better By Themselves?

 No, unfortunately a short frenulum generally does not get better on its own.

 Some physicians suggest stretching exercises but the frenulum is a rather tough tissue that is not easily stretched.

 A frenulectomy is usually necessary to release the tight band of tissue creating painful downward traction on the glans.